-First year students in the Ecology & Evolutionary Biology Graduate Program register for the course EBIO 801 Graduate Research with varying credit hours from 1 hour to 10 hours, depending on their course load.
-However, the total number of hours for which they register usually does not exceed 15 credit hours.
-The Department of BioSciences recommends that graduate students enroll in 15 credit hours total each semester, which is equivalent to working 40 - 45 hours per week on courses, scholarly reading, and research.
-Graduate students must register for at least 9 credit hours to receive a stipend.
+First year students in the Ecology & Evolutionary Biology Graduate Program register for the course BIOS 801 Graduate Research with varying credit hours, depending on their course load.
+The Department of Biosciences recommends that graduate students enroll in 15 credit hours total each semester, which is equivalent to working ~ 40 hours per week on courses, scholarly reading, and research.
+Graduate students must register for at least 9 credit hours every semester (including summer) to receive a stipend.